PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 First add the Token details for the Primary DAO, then, move on the Partner DAO step and fill the Token details too.

-Click on ‘ADD TOKEN +’, this will open up a box in which you’ll be able to input the Token details.
+Click on <kbd>ADD TOKEN +</kbd>, this will open up a box in which you’ll be able to input the Token details.

 For each type of token that a DAO want to swap you’d need to provide these details:

-1. The native token address
+1. The native address of the token to swap.
 2. The **Total Amount of Tokens to Swap** which defines the total amount of tokens that will be transferred to the other DAO during the swap.
 You can adjust this amount at any time before the beginning of the Funding phase of the deal.
 3. The **Instant Transfer Setup and the Vesting setup**
     - Toggle the vesting schedule to define how much of the tokens are instantly transferred to the other DAO versus how much of your token are vested once the deal is executed on-chain.
 The Instant Transfer amount will be immediately sent to the other DAO's treasury address, whereas the Vested amount is the amount of tokens that will be released progressively throughout the total Vesting period defined in the Vesting setup in the next step below.